Cbonief/Portfolio-Blog/public/cv/cv.md

 My name is Carlos Franco, I love solving problems and learning new things on the fly.

 Last year I graduated as a Bachelor in Electrical Engineering.
 During graduation I specialized in designing power converters and control systems.
-Realizing where and how I could automate the design process is what drew me in the most.
+Realizing that I could use programming to automate the design process is what drew me in the most.

-Nowadays I'm very interested in learning web development, and look foward to a career in the area.
+For that reason am now interested in career as a software developer.
 The language I have worked the most with is Python, but I have also programmed in Java, C/C++, Javascript and VHDL.

 <div>